 - Sustainability: Aunt Flow products are packaged with biodegradable paper – no plastic allowed!

-- Reliability: Over 400 businesses and schools across North America choose Aunt Flow, with Princeton University, United Schools Network, and Texas A&M among them.
+- Reliability: Thousands of businesses and schools across North America choose Aunt Flow, with Princeton University, United Schools Network, and Texas A&M among them.

 - Affordability: Implementation of a quality, sustainable menstrual program with Aunt Flow can cost as little as $0.02 per day per menstruating student.
 (Statistic based on current Aunt Flow Product Cost Analysis, 2020).